Baghdad Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Baghdad is situated in or near the subtropical desert biome.

-- The annual mean temperature is 22.8 degrees Celsius (73 degrees Fahrenheit).
+- The mean temperature is 22.8 degrees Celsius (73 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 24.5 °C (44.1°F).
 This indicates that the continentality type is continental, subtype subcontinental.